Aggression and Anger Outbursts During Eating Disorder Treatment: A Guide for Parents Using Family-Based Treatment (FBT)

 ❌ Trying to “reason” during escalation

-Remember: logic doesn’t work when the brain is in survival mode.
+Remember: logic doesn’t work well when the brain is in survival mode.

 Supporting Yourself as a Parent